-Chocolate surprise eggs, also known as Kinder eggs, have been a beloved treat around the world for years.
-These sweet treats are made of a chocolate shell that contains a small toy or prize inside.
+These copycat Kinder eggs are chocolate surprise eggs made of a chocolate shell that contains a small toys, candy or prizes inside.
 While Kinder eggs may not be readily available in all countries, you can make your own homemade version that is just as delicious and fun to open.
 And you can even make it dairy free!

 Ingredients